JetSetIlly/Gopher2600/README.md

 Supercharger information from the Kevin Horton document above and also the `sctech.txt` document

-## ROMs used during development

-A variety of ROMs were used throughout development and compared with the Stella emulator for accuracy.

 ## Compilation

-The project has most recently been tested with Go v1.14.
-It will not work with versions earlier than v1.13 because of language features added in that version (binary literals).
+The project has most recently been tested with Go v1.15.
+Earlier versions may work but v1.15 is recommended due to recent performance improvements.

 The project uses the Go module system and dependencies will be resolved automatically.
 Do note however, that you will also require the SDL development